Hunter Henry Player Prop Bets for NFL Week 12 | New England vs. Tennessee 11/28/2021

 Matchup vs. Tennessee

-- Henry had 97 receiving yards per game in one career matchup against the Titans, 97.0 more than his receiving yards prop bet over/under for Sunday's game (0.0).
+- In his one matchup against the Titans, Henry's 97 receiving yards total is 97.0 more than his over/under for Sunday's game (0.0).

-- Henry did not have a touchdown catch in that outing against the Titans.
+- Henry did not have a touchdown catch in that game against the Titans.

-- This week Henry will face the NFL's 25th-ranked pass defense (270.7 yards allowed per game).
+- The 270.7 yards per game the Titans are conceding through the air makes them the NFL's 25th-ranked pass defense.

-- The Titans have conceded 18 passing TDs this season (1.6 per game), ranking them 19th among NFL defenses.
+- The Titans have given up 18 touchdowns through the air (1.6 per game).
+They are 19th in the NFL in that category.

 Recent Performances

-- Against the Falcons last week, Henry was targeted three times and totaled 25 yards on two receptions.
+- Against the Falcons last week, Henry was targeted three times and picked up 25 yards on two receptions.

-- Henry's eight grabs in his last three games have turned into 81 yards (27.0 ypg) and three touchdowns.
-He's been targeted 10 times.
+- Henry has recorded 81 receiving yards (27.0 per game) and three touchdowns, hauling in eight passes on 10 targets over his last three outings.

 Henry's New England Teammates